rocrill/crock-on/README.md

 User stories relating to recipe post detail page:

-  * I want to be able to edit or delete a recipe post for which I am the author.
+  * 3.1 I want to be able to edit or delete a recipe post for which I am the author.
-  * As a user, I want to be able to comment on a recipe post
+  * 3.2 As a user, I want to be able to comment on a recipe post
-  * As a user, I want to be able to like and unlike a recipe post.
+  * 3.3 As a user, I want to be able to like and unlike a recipe post.
-  * As a useruser who has not registered or logged into the website, I cannot add a comment to a recipe post.
+  * 3.4 As a useruser who has not registered or logged into the website, I cannot add a comment to a recipe post.

-* Random Recipe page
+Feature 4.
+Random Recipe page

   * The random recipe page is a page which generates a new random recipe each time the user visits it.
 It contains the recipe card as displayed on the home page, containing the recipe image, title, author name, number of likes and comments and posting date.

 User stories relating to recipe Random Recipe page:

-  * As a user, I want quick and easy inspiration for cooking ideas without browsing through a large number of recipes.
+  * 4.1 As a user, I want quick and easy inspiration for cooking ideas without browsing through a large number of recipes.

   Desktop: